Lynn Lake Project Canada

 Lynn Lake Mine Map Larger

-The Lynn Lake gold project is a strategic, lower-risk opportunity in a past-producing gold camp.
+The Lynn Lake project is a strategic, lower-risk opportunity in a past-producing gold camp.
 It consists of five near surface deposits and has significant existing infrastructure.
-Its two primary deposits are the MacLellan mine and the Gordon mine, which were the subject of a positive feasibility study published in December 2017.
-The study outlines average annual production of 143,000 ounces over a 10-year mine life at mine-site all-in sustaining costs of $745 per ounce.
+Its two primary deposits are MacLellan and Gordon, which were the subject of a positive feasibility study published in August 2023.
+The study outlines average annual production of 176,000 ounces over the initial 10-year mine life at mine-site all-in sustaining costs of $699 per ounce.
 On March 6, 2023 Alamos announced that the Environmental Impact Assessment (EIS) for the Lynn Lake Gold Project had been completed and a positive Decision Statement had been issued by the Minister of Environment and Climate Change Canada.
 As well, in accordance with the Environment Act, the Province of Manitoba issued Environment Act Licenses for the MacLellan and Gordon sites.

 AuRico Gold acquired a 25% interest in the Lynn Lake project in 2014 by entering into a joint venture agreement with Carlisle Goldfields.
 The agreement provided AuRico with an option to earn up to a 60% interest by continuing to fund the project and delivering a feasibility study.
 Following Alamos Gold’s merger with AuRico Gold in 2015, Alamos acquired Carlisle Goldfields, consolidating full ownership of Lynn Lake.
-A positive feasibility study was completed on the project in December 2017.
+A positive feasibility study was completed on the project in December 2017, and in August 2023, the results of an updated Feasibility Study were announced, outlining a larger, longer-life, low-cost operation.

 MacLellan mine project: The mineralized system is hosted within a unique stratigraphic sequence known as the Agassiz Metallotect within the Wasekwan Group rocks of the North belt.
 The Agassiz Metallotect comprises interlayered siltstones, basalts, iron formations and minor felsic volcanics.
 The MacLellan mine is hosted by an interbedded sequence of biotite-rich to siliceous siltstone and high magnesium basaltic flows and minor tuffs.
 Overlying and underlying this mine sequence are massive and fragmental mafic volcanic rocks.
 The mine is subdivided longitudinally into three mineralized deposits, from west to east they are the Rainbow-Dot deposit, the MacLellan deposit and the Nisku deposit.
 All of these deposits are located south of a major east-west trending fault structure known as the North Shear Zone.